Dean Andal: Elected office

 After his election to the San Joaquin County Board of Education in 1990, he won an upset 1991 special election to the California State Assembly in an overwhelmingly Democrat registered district against Democrat Patti Garamendi.
 The Assembly district had not elected a Republican in over 20 years.
 He compiled a conservative record and was appointed chief budget negotiator for the Assembly Republican Caucus.

 He was reelected to a full term in 1992 in the closest state assembly race in California, and was named Legislator of the Year by the Howard Jarvis Taxpayers Association, National Tax Limitation Committee, and Crime Victims United.
 In 1994 he was elected to the five-member California Board of Equalization, California's tax board, and was reelected to a second term in 1998, serving as its chairman.

 In 2002, he ran for California State Controller and finished second in the Republican primary.
 From 2004 to 2008, he served on the Lincoln Unified School Board.
-On November 4, 2008, Andal ran for Congress in California's 11th district and was defeated by incumbent Democrat Jerry McNerney.
+On November 4, 2008, Andal ran for Congress in California's 11th congressional district and was defeated by incumbent Democrat Jerry McNerney.